ratnadeveloper/one-click-searches-privacy/PRIVACY_POLICY.md

 - To save your preferences for future sessions.
 - To generate appropriate search queries based on your selected categories.
 - To track search progress and completion status.
-- To improve our extension based on usage patterns.
+- To schedule automated searches based on your preferences.
+- To simulate realistic human-like search behavior.

 ## Data Storage

 ### Local Storage
-- All data is stored locally on your device using Chrome's `storage.local` API.
+- All data is stored locally on your device using browser storage APIs.
 - No data is transmitted to external servers owned by us.

 ### Data Retention
 - Your preferences and settings are retained until you uninstall the extension or clear browser data.
 - Search session data is temporary and is reset after completion of searches or browser restart.

+## Permissions and Their Usage

+### Storage Permission
+Used solely to save your search settings and preferences locally on your device.

+### Tabs Permission
+Required to create and control tabs for performing Bing searches automatically.

+### Scripting Permission
+Essential for automating the search process by typing queries into the Bing search box and simulating realistic human searching behavior.

+### Alarms Permission
+Powers the scheduling feature that lets you automate searches at customized intervals.

+### Notifications Permission
+Used only to alert you when your searches are complete or when rewards are ready to be collected.

+### ActiveTab Permission
+Allows the extension to perform searches in the current tab when needed without requiring broader permissions.

 ## Third-Party Access